sunchao/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ObserverNameNode.md

 To ensure read-after-write consistency within a single client, a state ID, which is implemented using transaction ID within NameNode, is introduced in RPC headers.
-When receiving a RPC request from a client, observer will ensure its own transaction ID has caught up with the request's state ID, before serving the request.
+When a client performs write through Active NameNode, it updates its state ID using the latest transaction ID from the NameNode.
+When performing a subsequent read, the client passes this state ID to Observe NameNode, which will then check against its own transaction ID, and will ensure its own transaction ID has caught up with the request's state ID, before serving the read request.

-Edit log tailing is critical for Observer NameNode as it directly affect the latency between when a transaction is applied in Action NameNode and when it is applied in the Observer NameNode.
+Edit log tailing is critical for Observer NameNode as it directly affects the latency between when a transaction is applied in Active NameNode and when it is applied in the Observer NameNode.
 A new edit log tailing mechanism, named "Edit Tailing Fast-Path", is introduced to significantly reduce this latency.
 This is built on top of the existing